You asked: How do I write in a crisp, clear, conversational style?

 I never studied rhetoric.
 I barely knew what it was.

-And in my ignorance, I decided rhetoric was old-fashioned, over-complicated, and irrelevant to what I did writing white papers.
+In my ignorance, I decided rhetoric was old-fashioned, over-complicated, and irrelevant to writing white papers.

 One day I heard the British author Sam Leith on the radio about his new book, Words Like Loaded Pistols: Rhetoric from Aristotle to Obama.